beaumccartney/CPSC351/mt2-info-sheet.typ

 same as for standard Turing machines.

 A $k$-tape Turing machine that computes functions $M$ computes a function
-#functype if the followint proerties are satisfied, for every string
+#functype if the following properties are satisfied, for every string
 #arbstring1:
 - If $f(omega)$ is defined then $q0multi tackstar qhalt " " sharp " " qhalt " "
   sharp " " qhalt " " sharp " " dots " " sharp " " qhalt " " f(omega)$ i.e. the